-There are many types of gifts options.
-The Community Foundation of Randolph County can help guide you to find the type of donation that best suits your needs.
+There are many types of gift options; the Community Foundation of Randolph County can help guide you in finding the type of donation that best suits your needs, so contact us.

 Gifts may be given in memory of or in honor of individuals, as designated by the donor.
-Notifications can be sent to family members upon your requests.
+Notifications can be sent to family members upon your request.